eddiepeters00/Rock-paper-scissors-game/README.md

-# FE22-js2-mp1-eddie-peters
-Rock paper sciccors - game with realtime database
+# Rock paper scissors game
+Play rock paper sciccors against the computer.

+This project uses realtime database from Firebase to update a leaderboard with the best scores.